nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2022-01-17-sweettooth_inc.md

 > response="$(curl localhost:8080/containers/json)"

-Based on the Docker Engine [documentation](https://docs.docker.com/engine/api/v1.24/#31-containers), a request to `/containers/json` is used in order to list containers installed.
-From the line above, we see that this request is being made to **port 8080** of localhost.
-Thus, this tells us that this port is being used for querying about the docker containers!
+Based on the Docker Engine [documentation](https://docs.docker.com/engine/api/v1.24/#31-containers), a request to `/containers/json` is used in order to list containers on a machine.
+From the line, we see that this request is being made to **port 8080** of localhost.
+Thus, this tells us the container is communicating with docker through this port!

 Before carrying on further, let's set up a **SSH tunnel** so that we can access this port from our local machine: